For Immediate Release

 “This program encourages current educators and industry professionals to upgrade their skills and pass on their passion for technology and computer science to our youth.
 It also inspires new graduates, career changers and expert retirees to consider teaching subjects in the computer science sector,” said Frank Edelblut, education commissioner.
 “Topics such as artificial intelligence, cybersecurity, coding and data science can easily intersect with curriculum and be seamlessly incorporated into classroom learning.
 By helping to increase career readiness for our students, New Hampshire is simultaneously building a strong computer science pipeline.”

 The UpGrade program, which was developed as a result of RSA 200-O and enacted by the legislature in 2023, is offering reimbursement to eligible teachers for successfully acquiring industry-recognized credentials in computer science.
-NHED will reimburse the cost of any exams or licensure costs for qualified certifications, up to a total of $2,000.
-In addition, teachers will receive a stipend for each certification acquired, up to a total of $750.
+NHED will reimburse the cost of any exams or licensure costs for qualified credentials, up to a total of $2,000.
+In addition, teachers will receive a stipend for each credential acquired, up to a total of $750.

 Industry professionals already working in computer science, cybersecurity, software engineering or related fields that hold a certain industry-recognized credential are eligible for a $10,000 bonus for becoming teachers, which is divided throughout three years.
 Once receiving the New Hampshire computer science educator endorsement, and at the end of the first year of teaching, a $5,000 stipend will be awarded, followed by an additional $2,500 after years two and three.